Últimas notícias do mercado

 Libya's output may fall further as storage tanks are filled, although production is unlikely to hit zero.
 Some output will probably remain online to supply domestic refineries, as will some gas-linked oil production that supplies power plants.
 Most production in the country's west, which is nominally controlled by the internationally-recognised administration in Tripoli, is likely to continue.
 This includes the Eni-led 25,000 b/d Bouri and the TotalEnergies-led 20,000 b/d Al Jurf offshore fields, and Eni's Wafa wet gas field on the Algeria border that produces crude and condensate.

 The latest shutdowns were sparked by a Tripoli-based presidential council attempt on 18 August to replace long-standing central bank governor Sadiq al-Kabir.
-The presidential council has since installed an interim governor and board and on 2 September said the bank's operations had returned to normal.
+The presidential council has since installed an interim governor and board which on 2 September said the bank's operations had returned to normal.

 But al-Kabir and the eastern-based administration have refused to recognise the legitimacy of the new board.
 Analysts say the crisis could degrade Libya's ability to carry out international financial transactions and worsen a domestic shortfall of banknotes.
 Libya's oil export revenues usually flow into the central bank, making it one of the country's most powerful institutions.